scolapicchioni/blazor/Lab11/readme.md

 using PhotoSharingApplication.Shared.Authorization;
 ```

-### PhotoSharingExamples.Frontent.BlazorWebAssembly
+### PhotoSharingApplication.Frontend.BlazorWebAssembly

-- Add a project reference to the `PhotoSharingApplication.Shared.Authorization` project
+- In the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project, a dd a project reference to the `PhotoSharingApplication.Shared.Authorization` project
 - Open the `Program.cs` and add this line of code in the `Main` method, before `await builder.Build().RunAsync();`:

 ```cs